Skip to main content

 We'll also be adding examples to the Asset Library to showcase existing plugin features.
 We will certainly add more versions of the asphalt roads, with various intersections, roundabouts, transitions between 1-2-3 lane variants, additional turn lanes, etc.

-We will also add new types of Paths, such as powerlines, rivers, fences, etc.
+We will also add new types of Paths, such as rivers, fences, etc.

 Each of the existing Path types will also be further developed to add detail and automation.